RemyLogisDom/remyxer/README.md

 Once recorded, Remyxer can playback all tracks.

-Remyxer can upload the wav file to an FTP server to share it with the other band members working on the same partition.
+Remyxer can upload the wav file to an FTP server to share it with the other band members working on the same partition, then musician can work even if a musician in not present.